Chair of Spatial Planning

 Within the Department of Geodesy, the Chair of Spatial Planning manages the master study programme Spatial Planning (MA).

-In 2019 the Chair is cooperating on:
+Current projects that the Chair is cooperating on:

 Past projects that Chair was involved in: